Projects

 Visual scotomas

 We use functional MRI and population receptive field analysis to map the extend of visual scotomas and better understand the processes of filling-in and experience-dependent plasticity.
-This work is a collaboration with Derek Arnold and Alex Puckett at the University of Queensland, Brisbane, Australia, and is funded by a FRDF New Staff grant.
+This work started out with a collaboration with Derek Arnold and Alex Puckett at the University of Queensland, Brisbane, Australia, funded by a FRDF New Staff grant.
+Our next step is to apply these methods to study and treat visual field defects in conditions like stroke and glaucoma.

 Interplay of perception & behaviour